 Edmond Kaiser

-Trained as an office worker, Edmond Kaiser went to Germany in 1932-1933 for a linguistic stay.
-Back in France, he was sent to the front (1940).
-A member of the Resistance (1943-1945), he was accused of treason during the Occupation and imprisoned for a month before being cleared in 1947.
+Edmond Kaiser trained as an office worker, and visited Germany in 1932-1933 to learn the language.
+Following his return to France, he was sent to the front (1940).
+As a Resistance fighter (1943-1945), he was accused of treason during the Occupation and imprisoned for a month before being acquitted in 1947.

-The accidental death in 1941 of his two-year-old son, his experience of injustice, and his devotion to murdered innocence led him to action.
-He moved to Lausanne in 1948 and created the association of friends and then companions of Emmaus in Lausanne in 1957-58.
-In 1960 he founded Terre des hommes.
-In 1980, he created Sentinelles, a foundation designed to take care of people in major distress.
+The accidental death of his two-year-old son in 1941, his experience of injustice, and his devotion to wounded innocence drove him to take action.
+He moved to Lausanne in 1948 and founded the association of friends and then the companions of Emmaus in Lausanne in 1957-58, before founding Terre des hommes in 1960.
+In 1980, he set up Sentinelles, a foundation designed to take care of people in dire circumstances.

-The sense of the sacred, the sense of urgency, the search and discovery of people left behind.
+A sense of the sacred, a sense of urgency, the search for and location of people who have been left to fend for themselves.

-To save girls and boys from infanticide, to rescue young women who are persecuted, rejected or victims of sexual mutilation and forced early marriage, to help abandoned elderly people.
+To save both girls and boys from infanticide, to rescue young women who have been persecuted, rejected, or who are victims of sexual mutilation and forced early marriage, to help neglected elderly people.

-While some of the programs launched under Edmond Kaiser’s leadership have been completed, many are still ongoing.
+While some of the programmes launched under Edmond Kaiser’s leadership have been completed, many are still ongoing.

 Bibliographies